 7. A sudden appearance of unfamiliar apps: This is a very common, but often overlooked Android virus symptom.
 Malware can make their way into your phone with apps that you download.
 They piggyback on apps and you won’t even know you have downloaded malware till you start to see the ominous signs.

-It is important to download apps only from Play Store for your safety.
+It is important to download apps only from the Play Store for your safety.
 Make sure the apps are rated well, and read reviews before downloading.
 If you see unfamiliar apps that you haven’t downloaded, uninstall them immediately.

 8. The Internet connects on its own: Viruses and other malware use your phone’s data to spread its message.
-If you see that your phone is mysteriously switching your Wi-Fi and data connections on without your intervention, it could be due to malware.
+If you see that your phone is mysteriously switching your Wi-Fi and data connections ON without your intervention, it could be due to malware.
 These programs can override your preferences and connect to the internet on their own.
 If you see unusual internet activity, scan your phone for viruses and clean using an anti-virus program

 How can I keep my phone safe from viruses and malware?